Towards Scalable Insect Monitoring: Ultra-Lightweight CNNs as On-Device Triggers for Insect Camera Traps: Materials and Methods

-The integer, $k \in \mathbb{N}$ denotes the index of each input image.
-Each saliency map is also normalised, such that its dynamic range lies within $[0.0, 1.0]$.
-Saliency maps are then binarised for each threshold, $t \in [0.0, 1.0]$: e number of pixels within $S_{i, j}^{k, t}$ which lie within any bounding box range within the $k^{th}$ image.
-Thus compute $\bar{P}^t$ as the average $P^t_k$ over all $k$ as shown by Equation \ref{eqn3}.
-We repeat this for all models and $\bar{P}$ plotted over all values of $t$ to provide a visualisation of model performance.
-As the value of $t$ rises, $\bar{P}$ is expected to rise, indicating that the most salient pixels consistently lie within the image portion containing an insect.
-The area under this curve and maximum $\bar{P}_{t}$ reflects the robustness of the learned saliency maps.
+Next, to evaluate how well the saliency maps highlight insect image regions, we calculate $P^t_k$ as the proportion of pixels within a thresholded image, $S_{i, j}^{k, t}$, which lie within the range of any insect bounding boxes for that image, i.e. the proportion of salient pixels which are in the correct area.
+To gain an average performance across all images, we compute $\bar{P}^t$ as the average $P^t_k$ over all $k$ as shown by Equation \ref{eqn3}.
+We repeat this for all models and $\bar{P}$ is plotted over all values of $t$ to provide a visualisation of model performance.
+As the value of $t$ rises, $\bar{P}$ is expected to rise, indicating that the most salient pixels consistently lie within the image portion containing an insect, and not background regions which may be misleading.
+We plot $\bar{P}^t$ for our test data, producing a robust analysis of the learned “insect” representation.